Carpal Tunnel

 Along with different treatment options, massage is the first non-invasive approach someone can try for carpal tunnel.

-As soon as the symptoms show up, would be wise to go and see a massage therapist.
+As soon as the symptoms show up, it would be wise to go and see a massage therapist.

-Techniques such as Remedial Massage, Myotherapy can address easily the problem and alleviate the pain.
+Techniques such as Remedial Massage, Myotherapy can easily address the problem and alleviate the pain.

-Along the physical therapy, rest is highly recommended, and exercises as often happen, play the main role.
+Along the physical therapy, rest is highly recommended, and exercises, as often happen, play the main role.

 To prevent pain from wrist movement, a splint can help.

-Other treatment options include surgery.
+Other treatment options.

 The patient can choose to go for local or general anaesthesia.